rokath/trice/doc/ReadMe.md

 - If the format string was modified, the ID goes into the `Removed` state and a new ID is generated.
-- Keeping obsolete IDs makes it more comfortable during development to deal with dfferent firmware variants at the same time.
+- Keeping obsolete IDs makes it more comfortable during development to deal with different firmware variants at the same time.
 - This way you can simply copy a TL* statement and modify it without dealing with the ID.
 The trice tool will do for you.
-- The ID list should go into the version control repository.
+- The ID list should go into the version control repository of your project.
-- For a firmware release it makes sense to remove all unused IDs from til.json.
+- For a firmware release it makes sense to remove all unused IDs (development garbage) from til.json.
   - This could be done by deleting til.json, getting the legacy til.json from the former firmware release from the source control system and enhance it with the actual release